CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/CM-WellWebInterface.md

 Using the CM-Well web interface, you can browse among the CM-Well folders and infotons, run queries and get results, and examine the query results.
 Anyone with network access to CM-Well can browse to its web UI; this requires no special permissions.

+>**Note:** The CM-Well web UI is currently fully supported only in the Chrome browser.

 This page describes the features of the CM-Well web interface and how to use them.

 ---------------------------------